Neenach, California: Establishment

 Gold was discovered in the hills south of the community in the early 1930s.
 The "Oh Suzanna" mine produced some $7 million over the few years of its operation.
+Another account says that total gold production from the Neenach mining district was $200,000.

 In the 1970s, Neenach was lively, one resident told a reporter.
 There were community-wide potluck dinners and almost 80 members in the local 4-H Club.
 Since then, he said, many of the kids moved away as soon as they were able.

 Proposed development

 A portion of nearby Tejon Ranch called Centennial is proposed to be a 23,000-home master-planned community adjacent to Neenach.
 Civic squares, parks, shops, three fire stations, and other services are proposed.
 Children would be encouraged to walk to one of the eight elementary schools planned.
 The promoters have pledged to create 30,000 local jobs.
 On average, a new house would be erected every eight hours, seven days a week, for 20 years.

-The Tucson, Arizona,-based Center for Biological Diversity, however, opposes the project—claiming that Centennial would be built on rare ecosystems, including the largest native grassland left in California.
+The Tucson, Arizona,-based Center for Biological Diversity opposes the project—claiming that Centennial would be built on rare ecosystems, including the largest native grassland left in California.

-Education
+Services

+Library

+The Los Angeles County Library's Antelope Valley bookmobile is at the Neenach market on Saturdays from 11 to noon.